simonustc/Imbalance-PPL_CRI/README.md

-# Imbalanced Visual Rcongnition by PPL with CRI Loss
+# PPL with CRI Loss for Imbalanced Classification

 Our code is based on [MisLAS](https://arxiv.org/pdf/2104.00466.pdf) and [RIDE](https://people.eecs.berkeley.edu/~xdwang/papers/RIDE.pdf) models.